randompenguin1/bookface/README.md

 * Fixed misaligned "View Group" button on Group profile page.
 * Fixed text space on profile extra buttons [Issue #34]
 * Added commented background-image line to light and dark, which needs to be uncommented after concatenating files to build auto version.
+* Enabled the hidden Composer and "New Post" button on the Community pages and new text explaining posts there need to be public.

 1.8 (12 July 2025)
 * Fixed transparent background on friends-in-common list on other people's profiles.